-Previous unified approaches~\cite{you2022unified} directly reconstruct all objects through one autoencoder, as in Fig.~\ref{method1} (A), so multiple objects share the same semantic space in one model.
-As a result, the semantic spaces of multiple objects are tightly coupled.
+Previous unified method~\cite{you2022unified} directly reconstructs all objects through one autoencoder, as in Fig.~\ref{method1} (A), so multiple objects share the same semantic space in one model.
+So, the semantic spaces of different objects are tightly coupled.

-However, the tight semantic coupling is likely to cause undifferentiated updating of the feature space of the old objects when learning a new object, consequently resulting in a significant catastrophic forgetting of the old knowledge.
+This tight semantic coupling is likely to cause undifferentiated updating of the feature space of the old objects when learning a new object, consequently resulting in a significant catastrophic forgetting of the old knowledge.
 Therefore, we introduce a more explicit constraint to facilitate the network to distinguish the feature semantic space among different objects.
-Specifically, for step $n$, we introduce its classifying label, $L_n$, as in Eq.~\eqref{m1-3},
+Specifically, for step $n$, we introduce its category label, $L_n$, as in Eq.~\eqref{m1-3},

-where $x^{+}_{o_n} \in \mathbb{R}^{C\times H\times W}$ is the normal images in current step, $y_n$ is the final output of the discriminator, $D(\cdot)$, and $\sigma$ is the network parameter in this discriminator. $L_{CE}(\cdot)$ is the cross-entropy loss, which contains $N$ objects.
+where $x^{+}_{o_n} \in \mathbb{R}^{3\times H_o\times W_o}$ indicates the normal object images in current step, $y_n$ is the final output of the discriminator, $D(\cdot)$, and $\sigma$ is the parameter in this discriminator. $L_{CE}(\cdot)$ is the cross-entropy loss, which contains $N$ objects.
 Besides, $D(\cdot)$ also outputs $C_{o_n} \in \mathbb{R}^{T \times C\times H\times W}$, which corresponding to $T$ key layers of semantic features, as Fig.~\ref{method1} (B).
-By introducing the classifying label, the semantic space of each object is restricted to its corresponding classification, which helps to identify the semantic boundary between different objects.
+By introducing the category label, each object is limited to its corresponding semantic space in the reconstruction network, which helps to identify the semantic boundary between different objects.